 Central Ambulance Communications Centres (CACCs) across Ontario are expected to dispatch ambulance crews within two minutes for emergency cases.

-CACCs are mission critical, technologically complex workplaces providing the initial access point to Ontario’s emergency health services system for victims of illness or injury.
+CACCs are mission-critical, technologically complex and highly organized workplaces providing the initial access point to Ontario’s emergency health services system for victims of illness or injury.
+There are 22 CACC’s or Ambulance Communication Services across the province.

 Ambulance service in Ontario is a seamless program that responds to requests for service and transports patients across municipal boundaries without reference to residence or other demographic factors.

-- CACC handles over 25,000 calls for service each year
+- SSM CACC handles over 25,000 calls for service each year

-- CACC dispatches 15 ambulances, 11 fire departments and 7 first response teams in the Algoma District
+- SSM CACC dispatches 18 ambulances, 2 Command Units, 20 fire departments and 7 first response teams in the Algoma District

-CACC employs 12 full time union staff, 10 part time union staff, one part time admin staff, a manager and an operations/liaison person.
+CACC employs 15 full-time union staff, 4 part-time union staff, one full-time admin staff, a manager and an operations/liaison person.

-Patient resources – Ambulance Communications Officers take the call, get address and patient information and provide pre-arrival first aid instructions to all callers.
+Ambulance Communications Officers answer the call, get the address and patient information and provide potentially life-saving pre-arrival first aid instructions to all callers.

 - To provide timely and accurate telecommunications services to callers, ambulance service providers and other emergency health services system stakeholders.

-- Provincial Policies and Procedures established by the Emergency Health Services Branch, Local Policies and Practices established by UTM’s;
+- Provincial Policies and Procedures established by the Emergency Health Services Branch, policies around the resource deployment plans established by UTM’s;

 - Ambulance Act, Coroner’s Act, Mental Health Act, Highway and Traffic Act, Fire Services Act, Regulated Health Professions Act, Privacy Legislation;